cloudblog004/fantasticfoodies/content/en/posts/2130-easiest-way-to-make-speedy-the-big-texan-enchiladas-sour-cream.md

 - "preheat oven 350"
 - "start by boiling your chicken with 1/2 onion and 1tspn chicken bullion (reserve 2 cups water when done cooking"
 - "when chicken is thourghly cooked let cool and shredd. dice your veggies and chop cilantro and add to shredded chicken.
 I give it a quick stir with 1 tspn oil salt pepper in med high heat pan turn off add cheese till melty. set aside"
-- "sauce: heat oil add onion, jalapeno garlic &amp; cumin cook about 3minutes or till onions start to sweat.
-Add flour stiring to work out flour taste were making a rue). add in milk, cream &amp;  reserved chicken stock keep cooking till starts to thickens. add seasonings and taste for more if needed. add drained chilies bring to a boil turn off and add in sour cream."
+- "sauce: heat oil add onion, jalapeno garlic & cumin cook about 3minutes or till onions start to sweat.
+Add flour stiring to work out flour taste were making a rue). add in milk, cream &  reserved chicken stock keep cooking till starts to thickens. add seasonings and taste for more if needed. add drained chilies bring to a boil turn off and add in sour cream."
 - "now to prepare: I don&#39;t fry my tortillas I put on a plate with damp papertown and heat till soft turning half way through. takes about 4minutes or so."
 - "now dip your softened tortilla into sauce roll and set in baking tray. too with monterey jack cheese  bake 350°F for 20 minutes. top with olives and your choice of toppings."
 - "Ready to serve and ENJOY!"